-Tests and Exams (70%)
+Tests and Exams (96%)

-Term Test - 20% Term Test 2 - 20% Final Exam - 30%
+Term Test 1 - 28% Term Test 2 - 28% Final Exam - 40%

 - Dates of term tests are listed in outline (end of syllabus).
-All tests will take place during scheduled lecture times and start at 12pm and end at 2pm (2 hours). - Tests may take place on Quercus or in-person.
-If the test is scheduled to take place on Quercus, you will be able to find the tests in the 'Modules' section of the PSY290 Quercus section.
-If the test is scheduled to take place in-person, the test will take place in our regularly scheduled classroom

-- Term tests and final exam will be based on the material from lectures and assigned readings.
+All tests will take place during scheduled lecture times and start at 9am and end at 11am (2 hours). - Tests are scheduled to take place in-person in our assigned classroom on the dates scheduled (see course outline on last page). - Term tests and final exam will be based on the material from lectures and assigned readings.
 The term tests and the final exam will consist of multiple-choice questions, shorter and longer questions as well as diagrams requiring you to label parts of the brain (based on lectures and textbook).
 The shorter and longer questions will require students to recite information and integrate knowledge analytically. - Although the term tests will not be explicitly cumulative (i.e., they will specifically ask questions from chapters covered during that section of the test (see course calendar), term test 2 will require students to have a foundation of knowledge from the first portion of the course. - The exam will be scheduled by the registrar.
 The exam will be CUMULATIVE and include content from the entire course.